coletdjnz/yt-dlp-youtube-oauth2/README.md

 ## Usage

 ### Enabling
 Enable logging in with OAuth2 with `--username oauth2 --password ''`.
+You can add this to your [yt-dlp config file](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#configuration)

 Alternatively, if you only want to apply this for the YouTube extractor, you can add the following to a [.netrc file](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#authentication-with-netrc):
  ```